31 March 2026

 Momentum is fragile

-One bad transition can undo the last 10 minutes.
+One poor transition can undo what the last few tracks built.

 Start lower than you think